 Technological afterlives But many sophonts choose to use technological means to extend their lifespans, or to recover their mental states after the death of their physical body.
 For this purpose many citizens of the Sephirotic Empires maintain a constantly-updated backup data cache, from which their mindstate can be rebooted in the event of accident.
 These backups need to be updated regularly otherwise all the memories and life-experiences that are created in the interim will be lost.

 Often a citizen will choose to upload emself voluntarily and become a virtual sophont living in the Cybercosm and/or the Noosphere, or in an artificial heaven (this option is very common in the Utopia Sphere).
 Once an uploaded personality begins to experience life as a virtual entity, they may find it very easy to alter their toposophic characteristics, since they are no longer constrained to follow the restrictions of a physical body.
-If an uploaded person changes significantly inside the Cybercosm, they may no longer resemble the original physical copy, and the characteristics and personality of the original can be lost.
+If an uploaded person changes significantly inside the Cybercosm, they may no longer resemble the original physical copy, and the characteristics and personality of the original can be lost (unless the original backup data is retained).

-* stored in an inactive state for an indefinite period, and recreated later if this is deemed necessary by the local AI Gods or their agents
+- stored in an inactive state for an indefinite period, and recreated later if this is deemed necessary by the local transapients or archai (or their agents)

-* run as an active copy in the cybercosm, a state which allows the copy to change radically in a relatively short timegframe
+- run as an active copy in the cybercosm, a state which allows the copy to change radically in a relatively short timeframe

-* storage or reconstitution by the local AI in some more abstract form, as part of a group mind, deconstructed into character traits as per Derrida modeling, partial emulation as a ghost or adviser, subsumed by a transapient as a submind, etcetera
+- put into storage or reconstitution by the local group mind, deconstructed into character traits as per Derrida modeling, partial emulation as a ghost or adviser, etcetera

 - Continuity Identity Theory